xcart/xcart-docs/_pages/kb_en/modules/MMY.md

    <div class="column" markdown="span">![landing-customer.png]({{site.baseurl}}/attachments/ref_0Esu2RNW/landing-customer.png)</div>
 </div>

-If the **Level page** is not configured for a sublevel, the module will display the search results depending on the filters set by a customer.
+If the **Level page** is not configured for a sublevel, the addon will display the search results depending on the filters set by a customer.

 ![customer_filters.png]({{site.baseurl}}/attachments/ref_0Esu2RNW/customer_filters.png)

-## Make/Model/Year Module Data Import/Export
+## Make/Model/Year Addon Data Import/Export

-The Make/Model/Year module data can be exported in the **Catalog** -> **Export** section:
+The Make/Model/Year addon data can be exported in the **Catalog** -> **Export** section:

 ![export.png]({{site.baseurl}}/attachments/ref_0Esu2RNW/export.png)

 If you need to include product SKU data into the export file use the **Products with Make/Model/Year/Engine** export option (products-mmy-YYYY-MM-DD.csv file format).
 The **Make/Model/Year/Engine listing** export option gives all the same export data except for the product SKU (mmy-YYYY-MM-DD.csv).

-A data import for the Make/Model/Year module can also be done in two different ways:
+A data import for the Make/Model/Year addon can also be done in two different ways:

 1. **With SKU**

-   The fields that should be added to a products-mmy-YYYY-MM-DD.csv file to populate the module with products should be as follows:
+   The fields that should be added to a products-mmy-YYYY-MM-DD.csv file to populate the addon with products should be as follows:
    ![csv.png]({{site.baseurl}}/attachments/ref_0Esu2RNW/csv.png)

-   The fields' names in the products-mmy-YYYY-MM-DD.csv file should correspond with the level names you set on the **Make/Model/Year Module** settings page.
+   The fields' names in the products-mmy-YYYY-MM-DD.csv file should correspond with the level names you set on the **Make/Model/Year addon** settings page.

    {% note info %}